2 Getting started

 If you’re not currently in the 401 Park / Landmark building, you’ll have to first connect to the Harvard VPN using your HarvardKey credentials to access the lab servers.
 If you don’t have the VPN client already, you can download it at https://vpn.harvard.edu.
 AnyConnect functionality comes pre-installed in Linux systems (OpenConnect -> Cisco AnyConnect in the NetworkManager VPN manager).

-).
-You wil be prompted to enter two passwords: first password will be your HarvardKey password and the second password will be push
+and your username is your Harvard email.
+You will be prompted to enter two passwords: first password will be your HarvardKey password and the second password will be push

 , which will activate a Duo push on your phone.